 "Happy is not a word I'd ever use for that hospital," she explained quietly.
 "Not anymore."

-"But you've been happy there," Lexie pressed on.
+"But you've been happy there," Lexie reminded her.
 "You shouldn't just think of all the crappy stuff that happened.
 There was other stuff, better stuff.
 That's where Derek proposed.
 It's where you met Christina and Alex and Zola…"

 The words caught in Meredith's throat.